Examiner Anteneh B Girma has allowed 239 of 301 decided applications in Computer Architecture, Software, and Information Security.

-Anteneh B Girma maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security) spanning 2 art units.
-Across 301 disposed applications, the allowance rate is 79%, with 239 allowed and 62 abandoned.
-The examiner's allowance rate ranges from 59% to 84% across these art units, reflecting variation in outcomes by art-unit assignment.
-These figures describe the historical record only and do not predict outcomes in any specific application.
+Anteneh B Girma maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the examiner's allowance rate is 79%, a share of applications that were allowed or abandoned.
+The allowance rate ranges from 59% to 84% across these art units, reflecting variation in the examiner's record by subject-matter area within the technology center.
+This pooled figure represents the examiner's overall decided-application history and does not predict outcomes in any specific case.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →